ErrorTzy/writings/notes/Philosophy_of_Language/Lecture_Notes.md

   - Popper: "the third realm"
   - Plato: "Form"

-### syntax
+# Meaning

-syntax or grammar consists of two things:
+## The pervasive "meaning"

-- a specification of vocabulary, and
+- linguistic meaning
-- a set of rules which determine which sequences of expressions constructed from that vocabulary are grammatical and which are ungrammatical
+- individualized meaning

-### logical syntax:
+- the meaning of life

-#### features:
+- the meaning of a clock represents time (stands for)

-- compositional
+the problem of "meaning":
-- recursive
+Where does meaning come from?

-#### the formal/logical language: "|-" vs. "|="
+## meaning and understanding:

-- "|-"：纯形式，不关心语义
+**observations:**

-- "|=" ：关心语义（真值）
+some false statement also has meaning

-#### natural language:
+- we understand a sentence when we don't know if it is true

-The trees are recursive.
+- some strings marks or noises are meaningful sentences

-##### syntax tree:
+- each meaningful sentence has parts that are themselves meaningful

-"the dog ate the bone"
+- each meaningful sentence means something in particular
-S
+- competent speakers of a language are able to understand (and produce) many of that language's sentences, without effort and almost instantaneously

-NP         VP
+**to distinguish:**

-D    N     V      NP
+- truth value
-D    N
+- truth condition
-the dog ate the bone
+- falsification of a statement (philosophy of language does not care too much about it)

-\*NP: none phrase
+to understand a sentence is to understand its truth condition

-\*VP: verb phrase
+## Referential Theory

-##### semantic tree
+linguistic expressions have the meanings they do because they **stand for** things. on this view, words are like labels

-"Jones smokes" => S(j)=T/F
+- **thing theory of meaning**: meaning comes from physical object, the common-sensical view
-TV(value)
+- **idea theory of meaning**: meaning comes from ideas, from Locke, impressions vs. ideas; this is how it comes into existence; *Problem: how do we learn other people's idea?*
-Ind(argument)  Ind --> TV(function)
+- **use theory of meaning**: meaning comes from use, from Frege: if words are used in the ordinary way, what one *intends* to speak of is their reference.

-Jones                 smokes
+Frege's puzzle: the co-reference of two proper names(two words has the same reference, i.e. Hesperus is Phosphorus)

-\*TV: truth value
+Objections against the referential theory of meaning: the universality of the referential theory of meaning: apply to all/almost?

-principles and parameters:
+- some counterexample: nothing, non-existence

-- principles apply to all languages
+- how do we form "this+glass" when we see a glass?
-- parameters only apply to an individual language E-languages and I-language:
+- what are the differences between adverb, none, ...?

-  E-language: external I-language: principle prescriptive syntax and descriptive syntax (Stainton 1995 philosophical perspective on language chap.2)
+# Frege

-Frege's important works:
+## Frege's important works:

-- (1891)"Function and Concept"
+- (1891) "Function and Concept"
-- (1892)"on Sense and Reference"
+- (1892) "on Sense and Reference"
-- (1892)"Concept and Object"
+- (1892) "Concept and Object"
-- (1904)"What is a Function?"
+- (1904) "What is a Function?"
-- (1918)"Thought"
+- (1918) "Thought"

 Frege's System of Begriffsschrift("语形") if B, then A
-Modern: antecedent, consequent
+Modern: B → A
-Frege: "--": content stroke "|": assertion stroke
+Frege: "-": content stroke "|": assertion stroke
-\|------A
+|--A
-\|---B
+ |-B

 Frege's logical reductionism: all mathematical truth are logical truth

-- the principle of compositionality: meaning comes from recursive formation of components
+- **the principle of compositionality**: meaning comes from recursive formation of components
-- the context principle: an isolated word(but what is context? how broad it is?
+- **the context principle**: the meaning of a word depends on the context (but what is context? how broad it is?
 Frege: sentence)

 ## On Sense and Reference (Uber Sinn und Bedeutung)